-GG – Go Get’m – Focus on what you want
+GG – Go Get’m – Focus on internal execution, not external results.

-B – Breathe – Get out of your head and into your body
+B – Breathe – Get Centered and use your breath to get out of your head and into your body.

 It has been an awesome tool for Kieran.
 He can remember it and access it quickly.
 He determined how it was relevant to him and now he owns it.
 Whenever I see him going sideways, all I need to say is “EGG B,” and he understands that he can make his own choices.